2010 UNLV Rebels football team: Coaching changes

-On November 15, 2009, the Las Vegas Sun announced that Mike Sanford would be let go as head coach following the completion of the season on November 28, 2009.
-In five years as UNLV's head coach, Sanford posted a 16-43 overall record, a 7-32 record in the Mountain West and a 0-5 record against UNLV's arch rival, Nevada-Reno.
-Sanford's overall winning percentage of .271 was the second worst in the program's history, only Jeff Horton's .228 (13-44 in five years) was worse.
-Jerry Koloskie, at the time UNLV's interim athletic director, stated that Sanford's dismissal was a "performance-based issue" In Sanford's five seasons as head coach at UNLV, the team didn't have a single winning season, with their best records under Sanford's tenure being back-to-back 5-7 records in 2008 and 2009.
+On November 15, 2009, the Las Vegas Sun announced that Mike Sanford Sr. would be let go as head coach following the completion of the season on November 28, 2009.
+In five years as UNLV's head coach, Sanford posted a 16—43 overall record, a 8–32 record in the Mountain West and a 0–5 record against UNLV's arch rival, Nevada.
+Sanford's overall winning percentage of .271 was the second worst in the program's history; only Jeff Horton's .228 (13—44 in five years) was worse.
+Jerry Koloskie, UNLV's interim athletic director, stated that Sanford's dismissal was a "performance-based issue" In Sanford's five seasons as head coach at UNLV, the team did not have a single winning season, with their best records under Sanford's tenure being back-to-back 5–7 marks in 2008 and 2009.
 On December 22, 2009, Sanford was hired by new Louisville head coach, Charlie Strong, to be Louisville's offensive coordinator.

 On December 22, 2009, newly hired athletic director, Jim Livengood, hired Montana head coach to become the tenth head coach in the program's history.
 Hauck and former head coach Dennis Franchione were interviewed for the vacant position, Hauck on December 20, 2009 and Franchione on December 21, 2009.
-Hauck would receive a second interview on December 22, 2009 to iron out contract negotiations.
-Hauck's contract was for three years which would be a three-year contract with a $350,000 annual salary and $150,000 in completion bonuses.
-Other coaches other than Hauck and Franchione that were rumored as candidates for the head coaching position were Jacksonville Jaguars defensive coordinator Dirk Koetter, Idaho's head coach Robb Akey and former Washington head coach Tyrone Willingham.
+Hauck had a second interview on December 22, 2009 to iron out contract negotiations.
+Hauck's contract was for three years with a $350,000 annual salary and $150,000 in completion bonuses.
+Other coaches that were rumored as candidates for the head coaching position were Jacksonville Jaguars defensive coordinator Dirk Koetter, Idaho's head coach Robb Akey and former Washington head coach Tyrone Willingham.

-On January 4, 2009, it was reported that six of Hauck's assistants from Montana would join his staff at UNLV, including former offensive coordinator Rob Phenicie and defensive coordinator Kraig Paulson who took the same positions with UNLV.
-Ty Gregorak was named recruiting coordinator and linebackers coach, Chad Germer (Offensive line), Dominic Daste (Tight Ends) and Cedric Cormier (Wide Receivers) were hired by Hauck as well.
-Utah defensive backs coach J.D.
-Williams was hired by Hauck to be his assistant head coach, pass defense coordinator and defensive backs coach.
-Currently, Hauck still has two vacant positions, but Hauck stated that filling those voids would not be an immediate priority.
+On January 4, 2009, it was reported that six of Hauck's assistants from Montana would join his staff at UNLV, including former offensive coordinator Rob Phenicie and defensive coordinator Kraig Paulson has the same positions with UNLV.
+Ty Gregorak was named recruiting coordinator and linebackers coach, Chad Germer was named offensive line coach, Dominic Daste was named tight ends coach, and Cedric Cormier was named wide receivers coach.
+Utah defensive backs coach J. D. Williams was hired by Hauck to be his assistant head coach, pass defense coordinator, and defensive backs coach.

 Recruiting

 Hauck met with most of the returning Rebels players within the first few days of his introduction as the new head coach and the players stated that they had quickly become fond of their new head coach.
 Within a month, Hauck was able to receive commitments from high school prospects in Southern Nevada, a problem that plagued Sanford during his tenure.
-Hauck was even able to get three star defensive end Ian Bobak who had originally committed to in-state rival UNR.
+Hauck was even able to get three star defensive end Ian Bobak who had originally committed to in-state rival Nevada.